 From 2010 to 2016, the national applicant pool shrank 36 percent—in part due to a contraction in the entry-level legal job market and newfound attention on jobless law grads with staggering amounts of student debt.
 As a result, the falloff in applicants with high LSAT scores was particularly steep.

 Because of legal education’s declining popularity, schools have needed to reach deeper into their applicant pools to fill out their classes, or they were forced to reduce the number of new students they enrolled, both options of which have led to no win situations across many of the nation’s law schools, this even as many campuses employed a combination of both strategies.

 The upshot, questionable as it is of being an “upshot” is that incoming law students on the whole had lower LSAT scores and undergraduate grades than their predecessors—a trend that has only begun to reverse.
 (The number of law school applicants was up 7 percent last fall, marking the first significant increase in eight years.)

 For example, the median LSAT score of South Dakota’s incoming students fell from 150 to 147 between 2011 and 2015, correlating to the period when bar exam pass rate began to slide.

-A recent study commissioned by the State Bar of California concluded that the declining credentials of law students account for up to 50 percent of the state’s falling pass rates.
+commissioned by the State Bar of California concluded that the declining credentials of law students account for up to 50 percent of the state’s falling pass rates.